Ukraine PM slams Putin, ceasefire again under strain in east Ukraine

 Yatseniuk defended his government's efforts, despite the conflict, to tackle rampant corruption and overhaul the creaking economy, adding: "It is very hard to attract investors when you have Russian tanks and artillery in your country."

-His centre-right People's Front party is expected to do well in a parliamentary election on Oct.
+His center-right People's Front party is expected to do well in a parliamentary election on Oct.
 26.

 The conflict is taking a heavy toll on Ukraine's already battered economy, which is now being supported by a 17 billion dollar loan package from the International Monetary Fund.